Tencent/libpag/README.md

 pod install
 ```

-After installing the cocoapod into your project import libpag with
+After installing the CocoaPod, import `libpag` into your project with:

 ```
 #import <libpag/xxx.h>